 Improper or excessive exercise can also cause back pain.

 How Exercise Affects the Lungs

-Patients with chronic lung problems have difficulty exercising.
-Shortness of breath is a major limitation in most patients, but in about a third, muscle fatigue is an even greater problem.
-Although exercise does not improve lung function, training helps many patients with chronic lung disease by helping limb muscles use oxygen effectively, thus improving endurance and reducing breathlessness.
+People with long-term (chronic) lung problems have difficulty exercising.
+Shortness of breath is a major limitation in most people, but in about a third, muscle fatigue is an even greater problem.
+Although exercise does not improve lung function, training helps many people with long-term (chronic) lung disease by helping limb muscles use oxygen effectively, thus improving endurance and reducing breathlessness.

 Effects of Exercise on Respiratory Infections (Colds and the Flu)

 In people who already have colds, exercise has no effect on the illness' severity or duration.
 People should avoid strenuous physical activity when they have fevers, muscle aches, or other symptoms of a widespread viral illness.

 People with asthma who enjoy running should consider using an indoor track, to avoid pollutants and cold winter air.
 Swimming is particularly beneficial for people with asthma.
 Yoga practice, which uses stretching, breathing, chest expansion, and meditation techniques may have specific benefits that include stress reduction as well as airway opening.